pie chart

 This deck runs a pretty decent amount of instants/sorceries.

 For removal, there's the tried and true classics, Swords to Plowshares and Path to Exile.
 Alongside that, there are the newer Modern Horizons cards Damn and Winds of Abandon.
 Both of which have alternate casting modes that could be board wipes instead of targeted removal.
 Chaos Warp and Oblation are hybrid protection/removal.
 They don't destroy the target but instead just shuffle away into the deck and give you some sort of benefit back.
 Can be used just for normal removal, to curry favor with opponents or to use on your own tokens in a pinch.
 Lastly, there's Crackling Doom and Fracture.
 Fracture is a newer card from Strixhaven that can hit multiple different card types and Crackling Doom can be a three-for-one piece of removal.
-I feel like I'm never satisfied with my removal suite in this deck and would love some opinions on tweaking it!
+I feel like I'm never satisfied with my removal suite in this deck and would always love some opinions on tweaking it!

 Other than the obligatory mana rocks, this deck runs only a handful of artifacts.